 - Update your syllabus to reflect any changes, then publish your updated syllabus in Blackboard.

-- Consider adding a statement regarding recording, sharing and student conduct.
+- Consider adding a syllabus statement regarding the recording and sharing of the course materials you create and provide.

-Let your students know how you will communicate with them if the University suspends on-campus activities.
+Let your students know how you will communicate throughout the semester, and in case of any future changes.
 Make sure that students have your preferred contact information, and let them know when you will be checking and responding to email.

 - Send emails to students in your class with Blackboard.